crs4/DigitalPathologyPlatform/rois_editing.md

 &nbsp;

 ## ROIs list
 The list of the ROIs is automatically populated every time the user add a new region of interest.
-Moreover it is useful to jump quickly from a ROI to another one and display the related annotations.
+This panel is useful to jump quickly from a ROI to another one, display it centered and adapted to the viewer and read the related annotations.

 ![tree_moving](./img/23.tree_moving.png)